Fundamental solutions of an extended hydrodynamic model in two dimensions: Derivation, theory, and applications: Inverse Fourier transforms

 \section{Inverse Fourier transforms}

 We use the fundamental solutions of some well-known equations, such as the Laplace and biharmonic equations, from the literature \citep{Yiorgos2009,PKG1998,CNYC2023} to find the inverse Fourier transforms of the terms on the right-hand sides of Eqs.~\eqref{theta_ft}, \eqref{p_ft} and \eqref{q_ft}--(\ref{sigma_ft}).
-Note that the Einstein summation holds over the repeated indices in this appendix.
-The fundamental solution of the Laplace equation
+Note that the Einstein summation holds over the repeated indices in this appendix and the indices can take values $1$ and $2$ only.
+The fundamental solution of the Laplace equation (with a point source of unit strength)

 in 2D is given by

 where $r=|x_i|$.